Patients are educated regarding the safety of breastfeeding specific to the procedure they are undergoing

-- MRTs ensure that patients have been provided with information and explanations to make fully informed decisions about breastfeeding and the possible need for pumping breast milk or using formula2
+- MRTs ensure that patients have been provided with information and explanations to make informed decisions about breastfeeding and the possible need for pumping breast milk or using formula2,7

-- Patients can be provided with or directed to educational resources regarding the safety of breastfeeding following diagnostic imaging or radiation therapy
+- Patients can be provided with or directed to educational resources regarding the safety of breastfeeding following diagnostic imaging, radiation therapy, or radionuclide therapy

 American Association of Family Physicians.
 Breastfeeding, Family Physicians Supporting (Position Paper).
 Available from: https://www.aafp.org/about/policies/all/breastfeeding-support.html.
 [Accessed 13 Dec 2018]